naninovel/docs/docs/guide/naninovel-scripts.md

 	@goto .BeginTest
 ```

-Notice how conditional branches are indented: each indent level is exactly 4 spaces.
+Notice how conditional branches are indented: each indent level is exactly **4 spaces**.
 Tabs and indents with other space length will be ignored.
 Nested blocks of any level are possible: just indent deeper with the same 4 spaces, eg:

 ```nani
 @if score>10